james-cantrill/funda_components/README.md

 ## System User Manager

+The System User Manager exposes the actions (functions) needed to authenticate and authorize a system user.
+This includes managing the permissions needed to use other microservices actions and objects.

+The actions exposed by the System User Manager are:
+...*add_new_user
+...*user_login
+...*user_logout
+...*change_password
+...*change_user_allowed_actions
+...*list_user_actions

-## Pr0ogram or Business Unit Manager
+## Program or Business Unit Manager

 ## Report Manager